conterra/mapapps-query-builder/README.md

 | hidedFields                     | Array   |                                                                       | ```true```                  | Names of fields that should be hided in the field select                                                                               |

 #### QueryBuilderWidgetModel:
+List of store ids that should be available in the QueryBuilderWidget
 ```
 "QueryBuilderWidgetModel": {
   "storeIds": [